MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-to-reserve-items.md

 3. Assign serial and lot numbers to the sales order line.
 For more information, see [Work with Serial and Lot Numbers](inventory-how-work-item-tracking.md).
 4. On the sales order line, choose the **Reserve** action.
 5. Choose the **Yes** button to reserve specific serial or lot numbers.
-6. In the   **Item Tracking List** window, select the serial and lot number combination that you have just assigned.
+6. In the   **Item Tracking List** page, select the serial and lot number combination that you have just assigned.
-7. Choose the **OK** button to open the **Reservation** window showing only supply with the specified item tracking number.
+7. Choose the **OK** button to open the **Reservation** page showing only supply with the specified item tracking number.
 If there are any non-specific reservations on any of the item tracking numbers that you have specified for this line, you are informed of the quantity that has already been reserved.
 8. Choose either the **Auto Reserve** or the **Reserve from Current Line** action to create the reservation on the specific item tracking numbers.

 ## <a name="see-also"></a>See Also